 The high-pitched rutting call of North American Red deer (Cervus canadensis), aka the wapiti or elk.
 This call often ends with a "jerking cough" and is typically called a "bugle". - Credit: Rocky Mountain Elk Foundation

-Threats: Hunted for sport in parts of their range, although stag hunting with hounds is now illegal in the UK, and some reports suggesting an increase in poaching in recent years.
-Roads can pose threat to deer; people often also killed or seriously injured upon collision.
-Sometimes come into conflict with forestry or private land owners because of the damage they can do to trees, cereal crops and flowers.
-In USA, competition for winter grazing with cattle outside national parks such as Yellowstone, and some similar complaints from livestock farmers in UK (e.g., New Forest and Exmoor).
-Possibly biggest threat to species as a whole in Britain is hybridization with Sika deer - two species can cross-breed to produce fertile offspring.
-Currently mixed data on the how widespread Sika genes are in the Red gene pool, but anatomical data suggest hybrids are intermediate of parent species—i.e., intermediate body weight, jaw length, incisor arcade breadth, etc.—that may result in a different nutritional ecology.
-Mostly appears to be Sika stags breeding with Red hinds.
+Threats: The IUCN have assessed the species as “Least Concern” both in the UK and globally.
+Reds are hunted for sport in many parts of their range, although, to the exclusion of deer stalking, this seems to have little impact on the overall population in the UK.
+Stag hunting with hounds was made illegal in the UK in 2004 with the passing of The Hunting Act, although activities continue in some areas despite polls suggesting very little public support for hunting.
+Some reports suggest an increase in poaching in recent years, and some are killed on Britain's roads each year; people are sometimes also injured or worse in such collisions.
+Reds sometimes come into conflict with forestry and/or private land owners because of the damage they can do to trees, cereal crops, and flowers.
+Being large animals, they can also cause trampling damage, which causes conflict and has necessitated culls on reserves in East Anglia in recent years.
+In North America, along with road collisions, Reds compete for winter grazing with cattle outside national parks such as Yellowstone, and there have been some similar complaints from livestock farmers in Britain (e.g., New Forest and Exmoor).
+Possibly the most significant threat to the species as a whole in Britain is hybridization with Japanese Sika deer; the two species can cross-breed to produce fertile offspring, diluting both genomes, although the data are inconclusive on the how widespread Sika genes are in the Red gene pool.
+Anatomical data suggest hybrids are intermediate of the parent species—i.e., intermediate body weight, jaw length, incisor arcade breadth, etc.—and that this may result in a different ecology.
+From the data available to-date, it appears mostly to be Sika stags breeding with Red hinds.

 Bibliography